timqian/mathlab/README.md

 # Introduction to functions

-Mathlab is basicly a collection of mathmatic functions which can be applied to numbers, arrays and two self-defined datatype (Complex and Sparse).
+Mathlab provide a collection of mathmatic functions which can be applied to numbers, arrays and two self-defined datatypes (Complex and Sparse).

 Functions can be devide into 5 groups: